TabbyML/tabby/website/blog/2024-04-07-connect-private-github-repository-to-tabby/index.md

 # Connect Private GitHub Repository to Tabby

-A few months back, we published a blog [Repository context for LLM assisted code completion](https://tabby.tabbyml.com/blog/2023/10/16/repository-context-for-code-completion), introducing the `Repository Context` feature in Tabby.
+A few months ago, we published a blog [Repository context for LLM assisted code completion](https://tabby.tabbyml.com/blog/2023/10/16/repository-context-for-code-completion), introducing the Repository Context feature in Tabby.
+This feature has been widely embraced by many users to incorporate repository-level knowledge into Tabby, thus improving the relevance of code completion suggestions within the working project.

-In this blog, I will guide you through the process of setting up a Tabby server configured with **a private Git repositories** context.
+In this blog, I will guide you through the steps of setting up a Tabby server configured with **a private Git repositories** context, aiming to simplify and streamline the integration process.

 ## Generating a Personal Access Token